-Tijuana restaurants received national recognition this week for their effective implementation of the "Mesa Segura" protocol - food safety and sanitization measures set forth by Mexican authorities.
+Tijuana restaurants have received national recognition for their effective implementation of the "Mesa Segura" protocol - food safety and sanitization measures set forth by Mexican authorities.

 Guadalupe Wine Valley

-Restaurants in Mexicali and San Felipe are open at 30% capacity for residents.
-Tourism is still not permitted.
+Restaurants in Mexicali and San Felipe are open at 50% capacity.

 Loreto has begun its reopening plan.
 Hotels and restaurants are open at 30% capacity.
 Aquatic and land tourism is back open.
 Masks are required in public.